-Our fee is a single, disclosed fee of $395 for the entire exchange.
-That’s it, there is never an additional or hidden fee.
+Our fee is a single, disclosed fee of $395 for the basic exchange.
+That’s it, there is never a hidden fee.
 Others charge wire fees, document preparation fees, and “miscellaneous” fees that can add up and create an unexpected bill.

 The lessons learned from the LandAmerica bankruptcy case should give caution to taxpayers before “parking” their exchange proceeds with just any qualified intermediary.
 On November 26, 2008 LandAmerica 1031 Exchange Services, Inc. filed for bankruptcy.
 At the time of the filing, 450 of its customers were holding over $420 million of proceeds from the sales of relinquished properties.
 The taxpayers argued that the funds deposited with LandAmerica should be returned in full to the taxpayers, as the money was held in trust for them.
 But the court disagreed, noting that the exchange agreement didn’t even use the words “trust” or “escrow” and placed no restriction on LandAmerica’s use of the funds deposited after the sale of the relinquished property.
 The taxpayers were treated as general creditors of the bankruptcy and were not entitled to a return of their exchange proceeds in full.